How Christina Anstead Completely Renovated Her World

 "Ant has been so supportive.
 He's very grounded.
 As he entered my world, there's so many false stories spinning out there and he's never said one word to me about any of it," she shared with E!
 News last summer "He always just says, 'You're an amazing person.
 You're an amazing mom.
 You're an amazing girlfriend.'
 He's so positive with me that he's just really lifted me up in so many ways."

 It's a high she never dared dream about when at her lowest a few years back.
-But now, as she counts her blessings—a still-thriving career, a satisfying romance, a growing family and a peaceful détente with her former spouse—well, life is pretty sweet.
+But now, as she counts her blessings—a still-thriving career (season two of Christina on the Coast premieres in January), a satisfying romance, a growing family and a peaceful détente with her former spouse—well, life is pretty sweet.

 "My kids are doing great.
 They're happy, they're amazing, they're so much fun," she told E!
 News.
 "Co-parenting is going really well...and we're both doing great as well."